Hanoi's oldest temple

 It was first constructed on the other side of the dyke road, by the river, but was moved in the 17th century to its current location on West Lake.
-Clearly the constructors recognised what a prime piece of real estate Duong Thanh Nien was and that the lakeside location would add to the beauty to the pagoda.
-Besides, you don’t see many tourists on the other side of the lake, so maybe they were thinking ahead.
+Clearly the builders recognised what a prime piece of real estate Duong Thanh Nien was and that the lakeside location would add to the beauty to the pagoda.

 Along the western edge of the same courtyard is a wooden pagoda, home to priceless antiques including the intricate worshipping statues you can see through the wide wooden doors.
 You are welcome to enter but don’t forget to take your shoes off and no raincoats are allowed.
 The most outstanding statue is of Sakyamouni Buddha, laced with gold.

-The courtyard at the back is home to a large shrine and an even larger bodhi tree, which was presented to the pagoda by the Prime Minister of India in 1959 and creates welcome shade under its immense breadth.
+The courtyard at the back is home to a large shrine and an even larger bodhi tree, which was presented to the pagoda by Indian Prime Minister Razendia Prasat 1959 and creates welcome shade under its immense breadth.
 The tree was grafted from the holy bodhi tree where Sakyamuni sat in meditation 2,500 years ago.

 Tran Quoc is a living, working pagoda, so as well as seeing worshippers at the shrines you are also likely to hear Buddhist chants or the clanging of bells.
 It’s also a popular fishing spot.

-How to get there: Thanh Nien Street is the wide street that runs between Truc Bach Lake and West Lake.
+Thanh Nien Road is the wide street that runs between Truc Bach Lake and West Lake.
 From Old Quarter it can either be reached along Quanh Thanh Street or along the main dyke road which runs to the east of Old Quarter.
-A taxi will cost around 40,000 VND or incorporate it into a cyclo ride around Hanoi.